 Growth rates and operating margins used to estimate future performance are equally based on past performance and experience of growth rates, operating margins achievable in the relevant industry.
-The expected cash flows are discounted by applying a suitable weighted average cost of capital (WACC).
-The pre-tax discount rate applied to cash flow projections is 8.7% and 11.5% in 2017 and 2016, respectively.
-The terminal growth rate is 6.6% and 5.2% in 2017 and 2016, respectively.
+The expected cash flows are discounted by applying a suitable WACC.
+The pre-tax discount rate applied to cash flow projections is 9.4% and 8.7% in 2018 and 2017, respectively.
+The long-term growth rate is 6.6% in 2017.